 You can borrow money against the account through a loan.
 There will be interest to pay on the loan, and if it’s not repaid, the death benefit for beneficiaries will be reduced.
 You can also surrender the policy for a cash payout as well.
 There may be fees and surrender charges involved.
-If you surrender the full policy amount, you will no longer be covered.
+You will no longer be covered if you surrender the total policy amount.

 Whole Life Insurance Highlights

 - The annual premium for whole life insurance remains the same.

 - The death benefit is guaranteed while the premiums are being paid.